15 min read

 Leadership Security Manager, Director of Security, CISO Various senior roles → Security Manager → Director → CISO

-AI isn't replacing cybersecurity jobs.
-It's reshaping them.
+AI is not replacing cybersecurity jobs.
+It is reshaping them.
 The ISC2 2025 study found 69% of professionals are integrating, testing, or evaluating AI tools, and 73% believe AI will create more specialised cybersecurity skills rather than eliminate roles.

 What this means for your career: